gopinathsjsu/individual-project-nhatruc3010/README.md

 The secondary problem from the Part1, I extended input formats.
 We have three different types of input reader Json, XML and CSV.
 Based on the input extension, different reader will be used.

-### Design Pattern:
+### Design Pattern

 The design pattern that I used is the Factory Method Pattern.
+The consequesce of using this pattern are able to have better flexibility to add more types of credit cards.

 ### Class Diagram